microsoft/PowerApps-Samples/ai-builder/BringYourOwnModelTutorial/readme.md

     ![](media/4e0502923aaf74a4aaf325533e592c8b.png)

 5. Open the SetupService.ipynb notebook.
-If you haven’t created a notebook compute, use the + button in the notebook window header and create a compute to be used for your notebooks.
+If you haven't created a notebook compute, use the + button in the notebook window header and create a compute to be used for your notebooks.
 Any compute should work such as a Standard_DS2_v2.